-The financial statements on pages 39 to 154 have been prepared in accordance with the Hong Kong Financial Reporting Standards ("HKFRSs") which collective term includes all applicable individual Hong Kong Financial Reporting Standards, Hong Kong Accounting Standard ("HKASs") and Interpretations ("Int") issued by Hong Kong Institute of Certified Public Accountants ("HKICPA").
-The financial statements also include the applicable disclosure requirements of the Hong Kong Companies Ordinance and the Listing Rules.
+The financial statements on pages 37 to 146 have been prepared in accordance with the Hong Kong Financial Reporting Standards ("HKFRSs") which collective term includes all applicable individual Hong Kong Financial Reporting Standards, Hong Kong Accounting Standard ("HKASs") and Interpretations ("Int") issued by Hong Kong Institute of Certified Public Accountants ("HKICPA").
+The financial statements also include the applicable disclosure requirements of the Hong Kong Companies Ordinance and the Rules governing the Listing of Securities on the Stock Exchange ("Listing Rules").